leanperia/ctr-prediction/README.md

 Some points for improvement are:
 - The embedding functions generate a vector for each word, but for each keyword (which usually consist of multiple words) I only took the averages over each of the 772 dimensions.
 A lot of information is lost when averaging.
 The biggest performance boost would probably come from constructing an LSTM neural network
 - More vector embedding methods could have been tried.
 For example the larger ELMo embedding function could have been used, as it generates vectors of dimension greater than 2000.
-More hyperparameter tuning could have been performed
 - More ML models beyond CatBoost could have been tried.
-Generalized Linear models might be able to perform better seeing has a high number of dimensions and also a large number of training samples
+Generalized Linear models or Kernel-based methods might be able to perform better seeing that the problem has a high number of dimensions and also a large number of training samples
+- Bayesian optimization has not yet been applied on the ML model
+- Further feature engineering could be done beyond the choice of vector representation of the keyword.
+In a real-world situation, augmenting the predictor feature set would significantly help the predictive power of the resulting ML model.
+For example adding a column for time of day, season (winter/summer/etc).
+Other external events affect the trending keyword searches so perhaps extra features could be added that give the predictor extra context for a keyword.